-The way that EMRs were developed and deployed in the 1950s in North America worked around how to optimize billing and prioritized what the government or private organizations insured.
+The way that EMRs were developed and deployed in the 2000s in North America worked around how to optimize billing and prioritized what the government or private organizations insured.
 It was poorly designed for end users such as physicians.
 Over the last ten years, we have gathered a lot of research showing that doctors resent using these computers because it is a low value add for the amount of effort required on their part.
-Beforehand, 25% of a doctor’s time involved patient documentation, which dramatically reduces overall face time with patients.
+Before EMRs, 25% of a doctor’s time involved patient documentation, and now it’s currently 50%, which dramatically reduces overall face time with patients.

 AI has only recently become powerful enough to be able to tackle something like this.
 There is a lot of complex cognitive development that needs to replicate the current documentation process.
 Our technology aims to tackle this problem by using new neural networks and machine learning to process speech recognition.

 What makes your product better than others on the market?